backupbrew/switchbrew/Display services.md

 Takes 0x40-byte of input, this is a NUL-terminated string.
 Returns an output u64, the Display-handle.

+To open the default display, input string "Default" can be used.

 ## IHOSBinderDriver

 | Cmd | Name               |